turingschool/curriculum-site/module1/lessons/nested_collections.md

 }
 ```

-We can use bracket notation on this object like we would for a Ruby hash, or we can use dot notation to <strong>chain</strong> multiple properties, to dig into the values we want.
+In JavaScript we can use bracket notation on this object like we would for a Ruby hash, or we can use dot notation to <strong>chain</strong> multiple properties, to dig into the values we want.

 ```javascript
 meals.breakfast.time